 For watts vs. speed reference: 100watts = 12/15mph, 125watts = 13/17mph, 150watts = 15/18mph.
 (Thank you to Grin Technologies for their great power/load simulator!)

 Typical speed in American cities has been shown to be about 30 mph.
 Portland Oregon averages 23mph.
-During rush hour & in contested areas it runs more like 15mph.
-Sometimes this includes a lot of expressway parking & engine running at stop.
+During rush hour & in congested areas, it runs more like 15mph.
+Sometimes this includes a lot of expressway parking & engine running at a stop.
 In 2016 it was reported that the average speed in the U.K.’s busiest cities had dropped below 10 mph!
-Clearly travel by bike in cities is very competitive time wise.
+Clearly travel by bike in cities is very competitive time-wise.

 What the paragraphs above show is that anyone with an addition of 100 to 200 watts of assistance can ride like the breeze with predictable trip outcomes and feel the thrill of a gifted athletic while doing so.
 If you can do an easy 100 watts and 12 mph, an additional 100 watts will put you in the Sweet Spot that I have found to be 17-18mph.
 Fast enough to make real fast predictable trips and still stay safe.

 This fun 3 min video gives you another way to see the power a human can produce compared to the power it takes to run a household.